Investigate payment postponement options

-Dig out of default"(Federal loan) borrowers that have already defaulted need to call their lender and ask about rehabilitation programs," says Carter.
+"(Federal loan) borrowers that have already defaulted need to call their lender and ask about rehabilitation programs," says Carter.
 While American Student Assistance and other organizations have shut down their loan rehabilitation programs because of the current economic downturn, a few still allow federal borrowers to get out of default by making nine or 10 consecutive loan payments.

 Christen says that organizations that don't currently offer rehabilitation options may be able to work with defaulted borrowers to create a customized payment plan.

 "In this environment, lenders want to work with you to make sure you're successful," she says.
 "Nobody wins if someone defaults."